jnbli/XPDCourse/README.md

-# Xilinx Package Detection using Tensorflow
+# Package Detection using Tensorflow

 This set of Notebooks was taken from https://github.com/nicknochnack/TFODCourse by following the [Youtube Tutorial](https://youtu.be/yqkISICHH-U) from
 Nicholas Renotte's [YouTube channel](https://www.youtube.com/c/nicholasrenotte).
 The differences are the training dataset was modified to detect packages instead of hand signs and the virtual environment was renamed from tfod to xpd.
 Also there is a slight modification in the jupyter notebook 2.
 Training and Detection.ipynb to detect package theft when the package moves upwards in 10 successive frames.